 - Watch how the locals act in an area.
 If they carry their daypack on their front, do the same.

 - If you’re recommended to get a taxi at night then get a taxi.

 Regardless of your home country, your government will provide advice for foreign travel.
-In the UK we have the Foreign and Commonwealth Office, the FCO.
-If you sign up for notifications, and the government policy about a certain country or area changes, then you’ll get notified automatically by email.
+In the UK we have the Foreign and Commonwealth Office, FCDO.
+If you sign up for Colombia Travel advice and notifications, and the government policy about a certain country or area changes, then you’ll get notified automatically by email.
 Check out their advice.

-You’ll probably be the first to know if trouble breaks out around you, but the FCO are pretty good at letting you know if there’s anything else to be aware of and somewhere you should NOT be going to.
+You’ll probably be the first to know if trouble breaks out around you, but the FCDO is pretty good at letting you know if there’s anything else to be aware of and somewhere you should NOT be going to.

 Colombia Foreign Travel Advice From Your Government